jonyamagiri/jonyamagiri/README.md

 Full-stack Software Engineer
 ----------------------------

 Am a student at Alx-Holberton Software Engineering school, sharpening my skills as a Full-stack Software Engineer.
-The intensive programme includes: Low-level programming (using C), Higher-level programming (using Python), System engineering & DevOps (using Ubuntu & Shell), Algorithms & Data structures.
+The intensive programme includes: Low-level programming (using C), Higher-level programming (using Python), System engineering & DevOps (using Ubuntu & Shell), Algorithms & Data structures,  SQL (MySQL).
 This profile documents my journey of breaking into tech ...

 * 🌍  I'm based in Kenya